DavidBudzik/design-system-tokens_UI_components/GUIDELINES.md

-# Able Design System - Development Guidelines
+# Design Book - Development Guidelines

-This document outlines the development guidelines, best practices, and standards for contributing to the Able Design System.
+This document outlines the development guidelines, best practices, and standards for contributing to Design Book.

 ## Table of Contents